cugu/awesome-forensics/README.md

 # Collections

-* [Devon Ackerman's Definitive DFIR Compendium Project](https://docs.google.com/spreadsheets/d/1JY-iyw-LEuPCkBAdjorMJhmhGRusN95eLmejWcky7XU/edit#gid=0) - Google Docs Sheets with lists of certifications, books, blogs, challenges and more
+* [DFIR – The definitive compendium project](https://aboutdfir.com/) - Collection of forensic resources for learning and research.
+Offers lists of certifications, books, blogs, challenges and more
-* [dfir.training](http://www.dfir.training/) - Database with events, tools and other forensics material
+* [dfir.training](http://www.dfir.training/) - Database of forensic resources focused on events, tools and more

 # Tools